-The Company has an agreement in place with D&G Mining Company ("D&G") for four unpatented mining claims (Moose claims) that are located within the land package boundary.
-There is road access to the Project through private property owned by the Company via Bunker Hill Road and public road access from the town of Mammoth via Copper Creek Road.
+The Company has an agreement in place with D&G Mining Company for four unpatented mining claims ("Moose claims") that are located within the land package boundary.
+The property can be accessed via the Bunker Hill Road which runs through Faraday-controlled ranch land.
+This is in addition to the public road access to the property from the town of Mammoth via Copper Creek Road.

-A sliding net returns royalty is payable to South32 Ltd. ("South32") on all production from the current area of the Copper Creek mineral resource.
+A sliding net returns royalty is payable to South32 Ltd. ("South 32") on most of the production from the current area of the Copper Creek mineral resource.
 Expenses incurred after the product leaves the property are deducted from the gross value received.
 No advanced royalty payments are due.
-The current South32 royalty is 3% based on the current copper (Cu) price.
+The current South 32 royalty is 3% based on the current copper ("Cu") price.

-Payment of US\$3,000,000 (US\$500,000 per year over 6 years) is due to Franco Nevada Corporation following achievement of commercial production of minerals within a 5-mile radius of certain patented claims now held by Faraday.
+Payment of \$3,000,000 (\$500,000 per year over 6 years) is due to Franco Nevada Corporation ("Franco") following achievement of commercial production of minerals within a 5-mile radius of certain patented claims now held by Faraday.
 The Copper Creek mineral resource area is within this 5-mile radius and would therefore be expected to trigger such payments upon production.
-A 1% net smelter return royalty is payable to Franco Nevada Corporation on all production from certain areas within Faraday's control.
-This royalty is largely outside of the current area of the Copper Creek mineral resource.
+A 1% net smelter return royalty is payable to Franco on all production from certain areas within Faraday's control.
+This royalty is a small portion of the current area of the Copper Creek mineral resource.

-Geology and Mineralisation
+Geology and Mineralization

-The property is in the prolific porphyry copper region of southwestern North America at the projected intersection of a major northwest belt of copper deposits (Ray, Miami/Globe, Superior/Resolution, and Johnson Camp) and a major east-northeast belt of copper deposits (San Manuel/Kalamazoo, Silver Bell, Lakeshore, Safford, and Morenci).
-The Project hosts a porphyry copper deposit in addition to high-grade, near-surface, breccia mineralisation.
+The property is in the prolific porphyry copper region of southwestern North America at the projected intersection of a major northwest-trending belt of copper deposits (Ray, Miami/Globe, Superior/Resolution, and Johnson Camp) and a major east-northeast trending belt of copper deposits (San Manuel/Kalamazoo, Silver Bell, Lakeshore, Safford, and Morenci).
+The Project hosts a porphyry copper deposit in addition to high-grade, near-surface, breccia mineralization.

-The Palaeocene Copper Creek batholith intruded Palaeocene Glory Hole volcanics and Proterozoic to Palaeozoic sedimentary rocks and is the main mineralisation host.
+The Palaeocene Copper Creek batholith intruded Palaeocene Glory Hole volcanics and Proterozoic to Palaeozoic sedimentary rocks and is the main mineralization host.
 Some of the breccias also crosscut the Glory Hole volcanics.
-The batholith is compositionally zoned and contains a shallowly west dipping monzogranite domain at depth and a dioritic border phase, with the bulk being granodioritic composition.
-Four main types of granodiorite to quartz diorite porphyry dykes and plugs have been recognized; these largely intruded as narrow, steeply dipping dykes and plugs before and during mineralisation.
+The batholith is compositionally zoned and contains a shallowly west-dipping monzogranite domain at depth and a dioritic border phase, with the bulk being granodioritic composition.
+Four main types of granodiorites to quartz diorite porphyry dykes and plugs have been recognized; these largely intruded as narrow, steeply dipping dykes and plugs before and during mineralization.

-The underground ("UG") resource occurs largely in early halo ("EH") porphyry-style veins and magmatic cupola zones, while the open pit ("OP") resource is dominantly hosted in magmatic-hydrothermal breccias.
-Hypogene copper is predominantly contained in chalcopyrite and bornite.
-The near-surface mineralised breccias were subjected to partial in situ oxidization that transformed part of the sulphides into secondary copper oxides.
+The underground resource occurs largely in early halo porphyry-style veins and magmatic cupola zones, while the open pit resource is dominantly hosted in magmatic-hydrothermal breccias.
+Hypogene copper mineralization is predominantly contained in chalcopyrite and bornite.
+During deposit formation, the near-surface mineralized breccias were subjected to partial in-situ oxidization that transformed part of the sulphides into secondary copper oxides.